ingig/code-narrator/docs/src/documentation/plugins/generators/JekyllGenerator.ts.md

 const processedDocument = generator.process(document);
 ```

-## Class Methods
+## Methods

 ### process(document: Document)

 This method takes a `Document` object as its input and processes it to generate the Jekyll front matter.
-It returns the modified `Document` object with the updated `documentation` property.
+It returns the modified `Document` object with the front matter added to its `documentation` property.

 #### Parameters

-- `document`: A `Document` object that needs to be processed.
+- `document: Document` - The `Document` object to be processed.

-#### Technical Concepts
+## Technical Concepts

-- **Jekyll Front Matter**: Jekyll uses a YAML-based front matter to store metadata about a document.
-This metadata is used to generate the static site's navigation, permalinks, and other features.

-## Code Explanation

-The `process()` method first extracts various properties from the input `Document` object, such as `sidebar_label`, `sidebar_position`, `parent`, and `has_children`.
-It then constructs the Jekyll front matter using these properties and appends it to the beginning of the `documentation` property of the `Document` object.

-The method also handles special cases, such as when the document is a `README` file or when it is a folder.
-In these cases, it sets the appropriate `has_children` and `permalink` properties in the front matter.

-Finally, the method returns the modified `Document` object with the updated `documentation` property.

-## Dependencies

-This class depends on the following external modules:

-- `BaseGenerator`: The base class for all generator classes.
-- `Document`: A class representing a documentation file.
-- `path`: A built-in Node.js module for handling file paths.
-- `ConfigHelper`: A helper class for accessing the configuration settings.
-- `DocumentationCache`: A cache for storing and retrieving `Document` objects.
+### Jekyll Front Matter

+Jekyll front matter is a block of YAML code at the beginning of a Markdown file that contains metadata about the file.
+It is used by Jekyll to generate the static website.
+In this class, the front matter is generated based on the properties of the `Document` object, such as its `sidebar_label`, `sidebar_position`, `parent`, and `has_children`.

+### Document Object

+The `Document` object is a custom class that represents a documentation file.
+It contains properties such as `name`, `folderPath`, `data`, and `documentation`.
+The `JekyllGenerator` class processes these properties to generate the appropriate Jekyll front matter.

+### DocumentationCache

+The `DocumentationCache` class is used to store and retrieve `Document` objects based on their folder paths.
+In the `JekyllGenerator` class, it is used to find the parent document of a given document, if any.

+### ConfigHelper

+The `ConfigHelper` class is used to access the configuration settings of the application.
+In the `JekyllGenerator` class, it is used to get the `folderRootFileName` and `document_file_extension` settings, which are used to generate the `permalink` property in the Jekyll front matter.